crazycapivara/deckgl/README.md

 ```

 -   The `data` parameter can either be an **url** to fetch data from or a **data object**.
 Furthermore, you can use `get_data` in conjunction with `add_data` to use a data file.
 -   The `properties` parameter is a **named list** with names corresponding to the **properties** defined in the [deckgl-api-reference](https://deck.gl/#/documentation/deckgl-api-reference) for the given **layer** class.
 For the example above see the [grid-layer-api-reference](https://deck.gl/#/documentation/deckgl-api-reference/layers/grid-layer).
-In case the property is a **data accessor** (usually a function in the form of a lambda expression), just use the `JS` function in R to pass it to the layer object.
+In case the property is a **data accessor** (usually a function in the form of a lambda expression) just use the `JS` function in R to pass it to the layer object.
 In the example above this is done for the properties `getPosition` and `getTooltip`.
 It is also possible to pass properties as named arguments via the `...` parameter.
+They are appended to the properties list.
+Same properties will be overwritten.

 Layers
 ------